hotosm/underpass/doc/getting-started.md

 # Getting started with Underpass

-The easiest way to start using Underpass is with Docker.
+The easiest way to start using Underpass is with [Docker](https://docs.docker.com/get-docker/) and [docker-compose](https://docs.docker.com/compose/install/).

-If you don't have Docker installed, see https://docs.docker.com/get-docker/

 ## Build

 After cloning the project from https://github.com/hotosm/underpass , run:

-    cd docker
-    docker-compose up -d
+    cd docker && docker-compose up -d

 Now you can login into the container: